Words of Encouragement for Someone in Rehab

 At Discovery Point Retreat, we understand that the journey to recovery does not end at discharge from treatment.
 We know how important continued support, guidance, and encouragement can be during this vulnerable time.
 If you or your loved one is seeking treatment for addiction, consider reaching out to Discovery Point Retreat.

 You can learn more about our addiction treatment programs by calling 855-306-8054.
 You’ll speak with a compassionate, knowledgeable professional that will guide you through the entire process.
-Whether this is your first time in treatment, or you’re returning after experiencing a relapse, we are here to help you through every step of the way.
+Whether this is your first time in treatment, or you’re returning after experiencing a relapse, we are here to help you every step of the way.